 Policy and court decisions in the late 1980s through the early 2000s led to what is commonly referred to as the "one strike" rule for drug and criminal activity on the premises of Public Housing Authority properties.
 The "one strike" rule was put into place with the intention of making public housing safer and to ensure peaceful enjoyment of the premises for all residents.
-Any criminal activity committed on or off the premises by a public housing tenant, any member of the tenant's household, or guest of other person under the tenant's control could lead eviction for the entire household.27 In practice the policy was problematic.
-The broad interpretation of the rule led to many evictions or attempted evictions for criminal activity when tenants were victims and not perpetrators of a crime.28 As a result, victims of domestic violence, who are predominantly women, were evicted from their housing.
+Any criminal activity committed on or off the premises by a public housing tenant, any member of the tenant's household, or guest of other person under the tenant's control could lead to eviction for the entire household.32 In practice the policy was problematic.
+The broad interpretation of the rule led to many evictions or attempted evictions for criminal activity when tenants were victims and not perpetrators of a crime.33 As a result, victims of domestic violence, who are predominantly women, were evicted from their housing.

 i.
-2005 Reauthorization of the Violence Against Women Act (VAWA)
+The Reauthorization of the Violence Against Women Act (VAWA)

-The 2005 reauthorization of the VAWA addressed issues specifically confronting victims of domestic violence who live in federally funded Public Housing, Project-Based Housing, Housing Choice Voucher Program participants.
-This law offered special protections and included an exemption to the "one strike" rule for victims of domestic violence.29 VAWA 2005 policies:
+The 2005 reauthorization of the VAWA addressed issues specifically confronting victims of domestic violence who live in federally funded Public Housing or Project-Based Subsidized Housing, or who participate Housing Choice Voucher Program.
+This law offered special protections and included an exemption to the "one strike" rule for victims of domestic violence.34 VAWA 2005 policies: